androidwiltron/craiggoddenpayne.github.io/_posts/2018-12-12-graph-apollo-express-plugging-in-authentication.md

 export default schema;
 ```

-Now all the groundwork is down to resolve the UserId from the SessionId cookie using the AuthenticationService, it can now be used in place of any of the queries, which pass a userId, which in term will secure the service, and only allow the signed in user to access his own data.
+Now all the groundwork is down to resolve the UserId from the SessionId cookie using the AuthenticationService, it can now be used in place of any of the queries, which pass a userId in to query, which in turn will secure the service, and only allow the signed in user to access his own data.

 <amp-img src="/assets/img/graphql-authenticated-session/tunnel.png"
   width="974"